FilippoMB/Time-series-classification-and-clustering-with-Reservoir-Computing/README.md

 This library also implements the *reservoir model space* as representation for the time series: details of the methodology can be found in the [original paper](https://arxiv.org/abs/1803.07870).

+**Required libraries**

+- sklearn (tested on version 0.22.1)
+- scipy

 **Quick execution**

 Run the script ```example.py``` to perform a quick execution of the RC classifier on a benchmark dataset for classification of multivariate time series.
 The code has been tested on Python 3.7, but lower versions should work as well.

-Required libraries:

-- sklearn (tested on version 0.22.1)
-- scipy

 ## Configure the RC-classifier